Border procedure (border and transit zones)

 General (scope, time limits)

 Decree Law 113/2018 amended the Procedure Decree introducing a border procedure, applicable in border areas and transit zones.
 Decree Law 130/2020 and L 173/2020 – not changing the substance of the procedure – have amended the legal provision.[1]
-The law still refers to the issuance of a MoI decree, which was issued on August 5, 2019 and published on 7 September 2019, for the definition and implementation of the procedure.[2]
+The law still refers to a MoI decree, which was issued on 5 August 2019 and published on 7 September 2019, for the definition and implementation of the procedure.[2]

 The MoI Decree designated the transit and border areas where the accelerated procedure applies.[3]